 Macclesfield Town Council sets aside a grant fund for each ward in Macclesfield, so Councillors have more control of the money that it currently spends within its communities.
 It is of the understanding that ward Councillors are much more familiar with the issues and needs of residents living in their wards.

 The amount given would be up to £2000 per ward per year.
 Where there are 2 Councillors on a ward, they both have to agree the proposed expenditure.
-There will be a maximum amount for each application of £500.

 What can the funding be used for?